tylrcarr/pro-project-winter-2016/README.md

 it](https://github.com/skiltak/pro-project-summer-2016).

 This Winter semester, however, the documentation requirement will be less.
-All that is required is that you fill out the [**Final Report**](report.md) by the 5:30 PM Saturday, April 30.
-Please take this assignment seriously since it will be presented to your parents as well as weigh in the decision to offering continuing Pro invites for Summer.
+All that is required is that you fork this repo and fill out the [**Final Report**](report.md) by the 5:30 PM Saturday, April
+30. Please take this assignment seriously since it will be presented to your parents as well as weigh in the decision to offering continuing Pro invites for Summer.

 Thanks for the great work you have done this semester, for yourselves and for SkilStak.